Glaucoma eye pressure vs. normal eye pressure

 How do you lower eye pressure?

-Elevated eye pressure is usually lowered and controlled with glaucoma eye drops.
+Elevated eye pressure is usually reduced and controlled with glaucoma eye drops.
 There are many types of eye drops that can reduce glaucoma eye pressure.

 While there are still unknowns in the world of glaucoma research, medical professionals do know that patients can benefit from treating optic nerve health in addition to eye pressure levels.